 In Canada, the producers of oil are entitled to negotiate sales contracts directly with oil purchasers, which means that the market determines the price of oil.
 Oil prices are primarily based on worldwide supply and demand, but regional market and transportation issues also influence prices.
 Specific prices that a producer receives will depend, in part, on oil quality, prices of competing fuels, distance to market, access to downstream transportation, value of refined products, length of contract term, weather conditions, the balance of supply and demand and other contractual terms.
 Global oil markets have recovered significantly from price drops resulting from the COVID-19 pandemic.
-In the first quarter of 2022, oil prices have risen to the highest levels since 2014 due to tight supply and a resurgence in demand.
-OPEC forecasts robust growth in world oil demand in 2022, despite newly emerging COVID-19 variants, expected rate increases in major economics and other uncertainties with respect to the world economy.
-Beginning in November 2021, Russia began to amass troops along the Ukrainian border, heightening military tensions in Eastern Europe.
-In February 2022, Russia sent troops into pro-Russian separatist regions in Ukraine.
-Ongoing military tensions between Russia and Ukraine have the potential to threaten the supply of oil and gas from the region.
-The long-term impacts of the tension between these nations remains uncertain.
+In 2022, oil prices rose to the highest levels since 2014 due to tight supply and a resurgence in demand.
+The Organization of Petroleum Exporting Countries ("OPEC") forecasts robust growth in world oil demand in 2023, spurred by the relaxation of China's zero-COVID policy.
+OPEC predicts global oil demand to rise by 2.25 million barrels per day in 2023, despite newly emerging COVID-19 variants, interest rate increases in major economies and other uncertainties with respect to the world economy.
+In February 2022, Russian military forces invaded Ukraine.
+Ongoing military conflict between Russia and Ukraine has significantly impacted the supply of oil and gas from the region.
+In addition, certain countries including Canada and the United States have imposed strict financial and trade sanctions against Russia, which sanctions may have far reaching effects on the global economy in addition to the near term effects on Russia.
+The long-term impacts of the conflict remain uncertain.